-- REQUIRED ARGUMENTS: Arguments x,y,w1,w2,w3 are exactly the same as in glm.bp function. - OPTIONAL ARGUMENTS - Arguments 13, w3, nmax, constant, press: are exactly the same as in glm.bp function. - distribution=1: Specifies the type of inflated distribution; $1 = Discrete(J = jmax), 2 = Poisson(\theta), 3 = Geometric(\theta).$ - jmax=2: Number of parameters used in Discrete distribution.
-This argument is not used if distribution=2 or 3.
+- REQUIRED ARGUMENTS: Arguments x, y and data are exactly the same as in lm.bp function. - ADDITIONAL OPTIONAL ARGUMENTS - Arguments formula1, formula2, zeroL3, maxit, pres and print.details: are exactly the same as in lm.bp function. - distribution='discrete': Specifies the type of inflated distribution; 'discrete' = Discrete(J = jmax), 'poisson' = $Poisson(\theta)$, 'geometric' = $Geometric(\theta)$. - jmax=2: Number of parameters used in Discrete distribution.
+This argument is not used when the diagonal is inflated with the Geometric or the Poisson distribution.